-That's all a roundabout way of saying that Get Shorty is one of the few shows I want to recommend to people.
-The Good Place was the last show I could recommend without reservations, and if Get Shorty was available on any popular streaming service, I'd be shouting it to the rooftops.
-Instead, I just have to describe it to people and hope that they bite.
+That’s all a roundabout way of saying that Get Shorty is one of the few shows I want to recommend to people.
+The Good Place was the last show I could recommend without reservations, but Get Shorty is so good that I don’t mind risking offending my friends with their never-ending watch-lists.

 Why do I like the show so much?
 One explanation is that I’m predisposed to like it because Elmore Leonard is one of my favorite authors.
 This came about in high school because I watched the one-two punch of Get Shorty and Out of Sight in theaters and wanted to find out where my favorite filmmakers got their inspiration.
 I spent the next few years checking out his work, but I didn’t read my favorite of his books, Bandits, until more recently.

 That could go the other way, too; Get Shorty was one of my favorite movies when I was at an impressionable age, and it’s likely that a new adaptation could never live up to the original.
 Fortunately, this version of Get Shorty takes its cues from Fargo on FX and only follows the loosest outlines of the original story.

 Instead of including a poor imitation of Travolta’s career-best performance as the eternally cool Chili Palmer, the show invents a whole new cast of characters, with Chris O’Dowd taking the lead as Miles Daly, who we first meet disposing of bodies with his partner, Louis.